-Once the resource state is prepared, the next step is to perform local projective measurements for a given sequence.
-Instead of using conventional Pauli $Z$ measurements akin to the operations in the circuit scheme, single-qubit measurements can be performed by choosing different projection planes.
+Once the resource state is prepared, the next step is to perform local projective measurements in a given sequence.
+In MBQC, single-qubit measurements can be performed by choosing different projection planes.
 The measurement basis is represented as $\{|\uparrow(\theta, \varphi)\rangle, |\downarrow(\theta, \varphi)\rangle\}$, specified in Eqs.~(\ref{eq:MBQC-basis1}) \& (\ref{eq:MBQC-basis2}) \cite{1WQComputation, Hybrid-quantum-computation}.
 They can also be abbreviated as the measurement angles $(\theta, \varphi)$ in the Bloch sphere.

 After the measurement, the quantum state undergoes by-product evolution involving Pauli operations.
 These operators in by-product evolution are called by-product operators.
-To complete the expected evolution process, the final step of the algorithm is to correct the by-products, which is the classical computation process.
+To complete the expected evolution process, the final step is to correct the effects of these by-products.
 The specific correction process is determined by the measurement outcomes and thus is known as outcome dependence.